Is smoked seafood healthy during pregnancy?

-Smoked seafood and fish contain protein and vitamins A and D (in fish liver oil).
-They are also an excellent source of B complex vitamins especially niacin, B12 and B6.
-They can supply you Calcium, zinc, iron, phosphorous, potassium, iodine and selenium.
+Smoked seafood and fish contain protein and vitamins A and D, and are also an excellent source of B complex vitamins especially niacin, B12, and B6.
+Seafood also gives you calcium, zinc, iron, phosphorous, potassium, iodine and selenium.
 Smoked seafood is also low in fat and has beneficial omega 3 fatty acids.

 The only smoked seafood that should be consumed during pregnancy is canned.
 Eating uncanned smoked seafood is not recommended during pregnancy because it may carry listeria and infect a woman with listeriosis, a potentially dangerous condition during pregnancy.
 This ailment leads to stillbirths, miscarriage and pregnancy complications.
 Pregnant women can easily contract the disease because their immune system is weaker during pregnancy.